-A family finds the calm in their 1922 remodel
+A family finds peace in their 1922 South Slope remodel

 For Sandra and Nelson, raising their children was their priority.
 Now, after 22 years, they turned their sights on giving their South Slope Tudor-style home a revamp.
 Concerned with the house’s age and how far their budget would stretch, they posted their project and found a general contractor from Sweeten, a free service matching renovators with vetted contractors, who would guide and advise them throughout the renovation process.
 Their family home received a new spring in its step: an open kitchen, a sunroom, and a refresh that even impressed a group of young adults.

 Sandra is an educator and I’m a music movement instructor.
 Our three children are Julian, 24, Abigail, 18, and Avery,17, plus we have a 2-year-old dog, Blue.
 We purchased our first home in 1997 after living on the top floor of a private home located in South Slope, Brooklyn, for about seven years.

 Our vision for our project really began with a desperate need to makeover our ’70s kitchen.
 Eventually, we began to see that the rest of the main level was also crying out for a change.
 Sweeten was a very interesting website that my wife spotted while doing her research.
 We loved the stories and photos displayed with the recommendations of contractors.
 We had site visits with two and immediately felt a connection with the Sweeten contractor we would ultimately hire.
 We shared our concerns regarding how difficult it will be to tackle an old house and, of course, our budget.

 We loved that the house did not intimidate our contractor at all.
 We shared our ideas and all our concerns with him and within two weeks, a proposal was handed to us that included a renovation for the kitchen, the entire main level floor, and important necessary improvements of the entire lower level family room.